-1. CIPS.me email and Seesaw messaging are the primary communication tools used to contact and communicate with Clavis families.
-During extended periods of distance learning (as opposed to a few days due to weather, for example), the Seesaw blog feature will be used for each year level to post information and videos.

-- 2. Seesaw and Zoom are the primary online distance learning platforms across all year levels - 3.
-Depending on year level, IXL.com (literacy and math) and RAZ-Kids.com (reading) will be utilized
+- 1. Email and Toddle messaging are the primary communication tools used to contact and communicate with Clavis families.
+During extended periods of distance learning (as opposed to a few days due to weather, for example), the Toddle blog feature may be used for each year level to post information and videos. - 2.
+Toddle and Zoom are the primary online distance learning platforms across all year levels - 3.
+Depending on year level, IXL.com (literacy and math) and RAZ-Kids.com (reading) will be utilised

-In some situations, due to year level needs or prior experience with them, students have also used Google Classroom, Khan Academy, and BrainPop, among others.
+In some situations, due to year-level needs or prior experience with them, students have also used Google Classroom, Khan Academy, and BrainPop, among others.